SMSF investment options

 Take control of your super investments

-You can choose to invest in a broad range of asset classes, including:
+With an SMSF, you can choose to invest in a broad range of asset classes, including:

 - Australian and international shares (listed and unlisted)